How do you reach it?

 Congratulations.
 This is a fantastic range to be in.

-At this range you are becoming enlightened.
+At this range you are becoming enlightened and are close to reaching spiritual awakening.
 This range indicates that you have a high degree of self control and your mind is relaxed and focused.
-If you’re wanting to know how to become enlightened, the good news is that you already are fairly enlightened.
+If you want to know how to become enlightened, the good news is that you’re nearly there.

-If you are in this range you already enjoy living in the moment and you are usually in control of your thoughts and feelings, which is why you often experience serenity and happiness.
+If you are in this range you already live in the moment and you are usually in control of your thoughts and feelings, which is why you often experience serenity and happiness.